fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/views-perf.md

 ])
 ```

-Only then it will try to reuse ViewElements sharing the same key, if canReuseView returns true.
+Then, it will try to reuse ViewElements sharing the same key, if `canReuseView` returns `true`.

 ```fsharp
 // Previous View